Crested oarfish

 The crested oarfish (Lophotus lacepede) is a species of crestfish in the family Lophotidae.
-It is an oceanodromous fish ranging from waters 0–92 meters deep, but may get stranded in shallow waters.
+It is a marine fish ranging from waters up to 92 meters deep, but may get stranded in shallow waters.

 Distribution and habitat

 The crested oarfish lives in warm seas near areas such as the Western Atlantic, Western Indian Ocean, Eastern Atlantic, and the Eastern Pacific within the oceanic and mesopelagic zone.

 Description and ecology

 The crested oarfish has maximum length of 200 centimeters, but are often are only found at 100 centimeters in length.
 It has an ink sack near the cloaca, and discharges ink out of it when it feels alarmed.
 Its prey consists of squids and fishes such as anchovies.
 It is oviparous, and lays planktonic eggs.

 Conservation

 The crested oarfish are likely found in marine protected areas, and has no known major threats towards it.
 No specific conservation measures have been made, and IUCN Red List has classified the fish as a 'least concern' species.